stevemclaugh/preservation-torrent/README.md

 - Instead, assign datasets to torrent bundles in roughly chronological order.

-### Metadata for all items included in the torrent collection, along with checksums and torrent magnet links, should be available for download from a trusted source.

 ### It isn't necessary to include extensive human-readable metadata in each torrent.

 - Remember that filenames are visible to the public via torrent trackers and the distributed hash table.
-Using UUIDs instead of human-readable filenames is a liight form of obfuscation.
+Using UUIDs instead of human-readable filenames is a light form of obfuscation.

-- The master metadata collection will be a fairly small document, so it may pose less of a preservation challenge than the datasets.
+- The master metadata collection will be a fairly small document, so it may pose less of a preservation risk than the datasets.

-### If a dataset needs to be removed/revised in the future, one can create a replacement torrent and link to it from the central source.
+### If a dataset needs to be removed/updated in the future, it is possible to create a replacement torrent and link to the new torrent file from the trusted source.

 - Assiduous collectors will occasionally check their files against the master checksum list and download updated torrents as needed.

-- The group of seeders for the original torrent will likely die out over time.
+- The group of seeders for the original torrent will die out over time.

-- Relaunching a torrent should be reserved for exceptional cases only.
+- Relaunching a torrent, of course, should be reserved for exceptional cases.

-### Benefits of torrent-based preservation using bundles
+## Benefits of torrent-based preservation

+- With a trusted source issuing torrent files and metadata, the system is centralized enough to keep people on the same page.
+If that source ceases its operations, the structure is decentralized enough to allow the collection to live on in a more-or-less coherent form.

-- People can participate in the preservation effort without the effort and disk space required to run a full mirror.
-An individual can contribute by seeding just one or two torrents.
+- Individuals can participate in the preservation effort without the expertise and disk space required to run a full mirror.
+One can make a contribution by downloading and seeding just one or two torrents.

-- Distributing the collection in dozens of torrents instead of hundreds will make it easy to collect and seed en masse.
+- Distributing the collection using dozens of torrents instead of hundreds will make it simple to collect and seed en masse.

-- Issuing a limited set of sequentially numbered volumes may stir up a desire for completeness among collectors.
+- Issuing a limited set of sequentially numbered volumes will ideally stir up a desire for completeness among collectors.

-- With a trusted body issuing torrent files and metadata, the system is centralized enough to keep people on the same page.
-If that body ceases its operations, the structure is decentralized enough to allow the collection to live on in a more-or-less coherent form.

 &nbsp;